 All submissions are electronic.
 Submissions and correspondence with the editor should go to jes@stat.ucla.edu.

-Accepted final versions of the papers must be submitted in LaTeX using the JES style files.
-Initial submissions can be written in any word processing or typesetting system, but it is the responsibility of the authors to provide a final version in the appropriate format.
+Papers must be written in LaTeX using the JES style files and submitted in pdf format.
 JES has no resources to help authors with conversions, so we strongly advise authors who need assistance to find a local TeX expert.
 The zip archive includes examples.
 Also, a manual with more detailed instructions is available in the download.

 Papers should preferably be in English.
 All non-English papers should have an English summary.